YonglinWang-Brandeis/text-formality-classifier/README.md

 $ pip install readability
 ```

+MAYBE NOT:

-**For the dependency parser to work, make sure that you also do the following in the interpreter:** (this download will be large, around 235MB)
+For the dependency parser to work, make sure that you also do the following in the interpreter:** (this download will be large, around 235MB)

 ```
 >>> import stanfordnlp